Oliver-Lii/aws-cloudformation/VPC/README.md

 # VPC
-Cloudformation templates to help with deploying EC2 resources in AWS
+Cloudformation templates to help with deploying VPC resources in AWS

 ## VPCStack.yml
 This template deploys a VPC with public and private subnets with Internet and NAT gateways.
 Additionally a security group for management access is created along with a DHCP Option Set for the VPC.